Filtering is an important tool for exploring and analyzing data when inspecting your data.

 In Stream or Model view, you can select a single data point to keep only that selected data, or to exclude the selected data from your visualization.

 - To keep only or exclude a single data point, click a data point, axis label, or legend in your visualization.
-A filters action menu displays.
+A filters pop-up menu displays.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data point.